spdk/spdk/doc/blob.md

 * **Hello World**: Actually named `hello_blob.c` this is a very basic example of a single threaded application that does nothing more than demonstrate the very basic API.
 Although Blobstore is optimized for NVMe, this example uses a RAM disk (malloc) back-end so that it can be executed easily in any development environment.
-The malloc back-end is a `bdev` module thus this example uses not on the SPDK Framework but the `bdev` layer as well.
+The malloc back-end is a `bdev` module thus this example uses not only the SPDK Framework but the `bdev` layer as well.

 * **Hello NVME Blob**: `hello_nvme_blob.c` is the non-bdev version of `hello_blob.c` and simply shows how an application can directly integrate Blobstore with the SPDK NVMe driver without using the `bdev` layer at all.